Thomas J. Watson Fellowship

 Realistic: Without institutional affiliations, Watson Fellows have little support structure in the field.
 Given this independence, the project must balance boldness with pragmatism.
 The project should demonstrate that the nominee is thinking in feasible terms.
 “What is achievable, given my subject matter, my preparation, my contacts, my funding, my skills?”

 Connected: While the Watson Year is independent, the project is intended to be experienced with others.
 As part of the application process we strongly advise candidates to contact inspiring institutions and thought-leaders, as well as communities and individuals in-country, to build connection and insight.
+The committee should see that nominees have a plan to thrive during the year.

 3-Dimensional: A Watson Project should convey a broad approach with multiple plans.
 These plans may be conveyed through a diversity of questions, cultures, groups, sectors, people, functions, and novel ways to challenge the project topic.